Elisabethein/Delivery-API/README.md

 # Delivery Application

 This is a Spring Boot project written in Java.
 The project uses Gradle as a build tool.
-This project is for internship trial work.
+This project is for internship trial work at Fujitsu Estonia.

 ## Project Description
 The goal of this project is to create a RESTful API.